School of Geography

 I am a cultural and environmental geographer broadly researching the relations between humans, other species, and technologies.
 I am particularly interested in how developments in science and technology implicate the lives of animals and environmental governance within the overlapping crises of climate breakdown and mass extinction.

 Prior to becoming a Nottingham Research Fellow in January 2023, I worked as a Postdoctoral Resarcher in Science and Technology Studies at the Université de Liège (Belgium), on the ERC funded project 'The Body Societal: Unfolding Genomics Infrastructure in Cattle Livestock Selection and Reproduction'.
 In addition to my position in the School of Geography, I am also a member of Nottingham's Institute for Science and Society.
 I have a PhD in Geography from the University of Cambridge, an MSc in Nature, Society, and Environmental Governance from the University of Oxford, and a BSc (Hons) in Ecological and Environmental Sciences from the University of Edinburgh.
-During my PhD fielwork in Spain and Frence (2018-2020) I was a visiting researcher at the Institut de Ciència i Tecnologia Ambientals, Universitat Autònoma de Barcelona.
+During my PhD fieldwork in Spain and France (2018-2020), I was a visiting researcher at the Institut de Ciència i Tecnologia Ambientals, Universitat Autònoma de Barcelona.
+From January-March 2024, I will be a visiting researcher in the Politics, Economies, and Space group in the Department of Geography, National University of Singapore.

 When working in field biology and conservation ecology I became interested in the cultural and historical contexts affecting the changing roles of science and technology in contemporary society.
 My doctoral research focussed on emergent technologies in the promise of 'de-extinction', which can be understood as the attempt to reverse the ecological effects of species extinction through deliberate intervention, often in the form of cloning or genome editing.
 As a Postdoctoral Researcher in Belgium, I examined the role of big data, machine learning, and artificial intelligence in shaping livestock selection practices seeking to produce 'climate friendly cattle'.
 In 2020, I co-founded the international, interdisciplinary Digital Ecologies research group with other early-career researchers.
 Through drawing on digital geography, more-than-human geography, political ecology, and new media studies, we explore the digital mediation of nonhuman life and its ecological implications.
 I am an editor of the upcoming Digital Ecologies: Mediating More-than-human Worlds (Manchester University Press, 2023).

-My Nottingham Research Fellowship (2023-2026), entitled Synthetic Biogeographies, draws from these past areas of research experience within the interdisciplinary context of synthetic biology, which involves the use of genome-editing technologies to alter, manage, and control life at the genomic scale.
+My Nottingham Research Fellowship (2023-2026), entitled Anthropocene Food Systems, draws from these past areas of research experience within the context of agriculture, asking how the use of novel technologies like genome-editing, vertical farming, and alternative proteins are being used to alter, manage, and control life at different scales.
 The implications of such technologies pose a plethora of cultural, political, economic, and ecological questions, requiring social scientific attention at a scale that matches the pace of technological deployment.
-Throughout the fellowship I will examine how these emergent biotechnologies are already recalibrating more-than-human geographies in the empirical contexts of regenerative agriculture, de-extinction, and rewilding.
+Throughout the fellowship I will examine how emergent agricultural technologies are already recalibrating more-than-human geographies in the empirical contexts of regenerative agriculture, de-extinction, and rewilding.

 I maintain a range of ongoing collaborations with artists and designers.
 My research explores how science and technology is understood, communicated, and critiqued by those in the arts working outside the vernacular of scientific expertise, and how broader publics are brought into conversations about the ethics and politics of biotechnologies through artistic intervention.
 From February-September 2023, my work with artist Christian Kosmas Mayer on the extinction and de-extinction of the bucardo (Capra pyrenaica pyrenaica) will show at the Deutsches Hygiene-Museum Dresden in the art-science interdisciplinary multimedia exhibition 'Of Genes and People'.